Recently updated on: October 21, 2023

 2. You will try to experience things out of peer pressure.

 Aside from buying things, your peers may influence you to try new experiences that may harm your finances, like vices and gambling.

 Though peer pressure regarding vices happens more commonly in adolescence, it may also occur in adulthood.
 However, vices are just a waste of money and detrimental to your health.

 Then we have gambling, including the casinos and online sabong, which placed thousands, if not millions, of Filipinos in financial distress.

-Other common experiences caused by peer pressure are eating out and partying, and going on vacation to different places, even though it may cost you more money and put you in debt.
+Other common experiences caused by peer pressure are eating out, partying, and going on vacation to different places, even though it may cost you more money and put you in debt.

 3. You may get into debt because of peer pressure.

 Another big impact on anyone's finances caused by peer pressure is getting into debt.

 This usually happens when you can't keep up with the expenses of your chosen lifestyle, which in turn, causes you to get trapped in the debt cycle.

 Remember that a debt-free lifestyle is a good life.
 So, if you have the means to avoid financial peer pressures around you, do it.